confluentinc/ksql/docs-md/tutorials/etl.md

 ### Create the customers table in Postgres

 It's pretty common for companies to keep their customer data in a relational database.
-Let's model that information in a Postgres table.
+You can model this information in a Postgres table.
 Start by logging into the container:

 ```
 docker exec -it postgres /bin/bash